ShreyanshPrakash/find-entity/README.md

 ```

-**Future Scope**
+## Future Scope
 ```
-- Initialize with random file taking file path as input from CLI( Interface 1 )
-- UI and Api to expose the logic on the web for better user experience ( Interface 2 )
+-Initialize with random file taking file path as input from CLI( Interface 1 ) -UI and Api to expose the logic on the web for better user experience ( Interface 2 )